 If you have a stoma, the hospital will give you some stoma supplies to take home.
 But you may also need to order stoma supplies from a pharmacy or specialist supplier.
-Your stoma care nurse can quide you through this process (pages 76 to 81).
+Your stoma care nurse can guide you through this process.

-Colostomy UK and Ileostomy and Internal Pouch Support Association (page 143) have details of companies that provide stoma supplies.
+Colostomy UK and Ileostomy and Internal Pouch Support Association have details of companies that provide stoma supplies.
 You will need a prescription from your GP to get these.